mit-acl/dpgo/README.md

 ## References

-If you find this library useful, please cite our papers:
+If you find this library useful, please consider citing our papers:
 ```
 @ARTICLE{Tian2021Distributed,
   author={Tian, Yulun and Khosoussi, Kasra and Rosen, David M. and How, Jonathan P.},